 Are Dental Crowns Expensive?

-Because of the required laboratory work, dental crowns cost more than simple fillings.
-However, crowns can still be a bargain.
+Because of the required laboratory work, dental crowns cost more than simple composite fillings.
+However, Porcelain crowns can still be a bargain.

 Fix a chipped tooth With a Dental Crown